Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds: Gromov hyperbolicity, and contractible fixed points

 The union $A \cup B$ is a torus, transverse to the flow along $B$.
 We can slightly adjust it along $A$ so that it is transverse to the flow.
 The resulting torus $T$ is transverse to the flow and it intersects every orbit of the transverse flow.
 In other words the torus is a cross section of the flow.
 Hence the manifold fibers over the circle with fiber a torus.

-.08in Suppose first that $M$ is a solv manifold.
+.08in Suppose first that $M$ is a solv manifold, but is not a nil manifold.
 It is proved in appendix B of \cite{HP-Nil} that $\cG$ is weakly equivalent to either a stable or unstable foliation of a suspension Anosov flow or a fibration by tori.
 In the first case $\cG$ has to have planar leaves, in the second case $\cG$ has to have tori leaves.
-Any of these is disallwed by the conditions here.
-So we conclude that $M$ cannot be a solv manifold.
+Any of these is disallowed by the conditions here.
 This implies that $M$ is a nil manifold, which could be $\mathbb T^3$.

 This finishes the analysis of Case 2.

 .08in

 {\bf {Case 3}} $-$ No leaves of $\cG$ are planes, annuli or M\"{o}bius bands.